ob-cheng/ALC-Demo-Assessment/README.md

 ## Q: Why using Github rather than sharing Power BI link?
 A: To share Power BI dashboard outside of the organization, it **required purchase of Power BI Premium which I do not have at the moment.**

-Considering that the recruiter may not have SGH account for Power BI, and for the purpose of avoiding inconvenience, I uploaded the dashboard file to GitHub so that the recruiter may download and view it for assessment purpose.
+Considering that the recruiter may not have the same organization account, and for the purpose of avoiding inconvenience, I uploaded the dashboard file to GitHub so that the recruiter may download and view it for assessment purpose.

 **Please find and download the pbix file at the link: https://github.com/ob-cheng/Alcon-Demo/blob/main/Tianen_Cheng_Alcon_Demo.pbix**